Hienomekaanikko/ft_irc/Readme.md

 # ft_irc

-So ft_irc was a whole bunch of new stuff for me.
 The idea of the project was to create a lightweight IRC server and to implement a functional subset of the IRC protocol (RFC 1459).
 This allows multiple clients to communicate in real time.

+We used **Irssi** as a reference client.

 ---

-## 🚀 Features
+## Features

-The mandatory core of an IRC server (we didnt handle absolutely everything as it wasn't required):
+The mandatory core of an IRC server:

 * Multi-client support (with poll() function)
 * Nickname management (`NICK`)